Lara Wolters

-Lara Wolters is a Dutch politician of the Labour Party who has been serving as a Member of the European Parliament since 2019.
+Lara Ianthe Wolters (born 12 April 1986) is a Dutch politician of the Labour Party (PvdA) who has served as a Member of the European Parliament (MEP) since 2019.

 Early life and education

 After studying law and European social and political studies (ESPS) at the University College London she spent a year at the University of Strasbourg through the Erasmus Programme, where she completed an internship at the European Parliament.
+She also holds a degree in International Relations and Diplomacy from the College of Europe in Bruges.